-- · prevailing economic conditions in the natural gas and energy markets; - a substantial or extended decline in demand for LNG; - increases in the supply of vessel capacity without a commensurate increase in demand; - · the size and age of a vessel; and - the cost of retrofitting or modifying existing vessels, as a result of technological advances in vessel design or equipment, changes in applicable environmental or other regulations or standards, customer requirements or otherwise.
+- prevailing economic conditions in the natural gas and energy markets; - a substantial or extended decline in demand for LNG; - increases in the supply of vessel capacity without a commensurate increase in demand; - the size and age of a vessel; and - the cost of retrofitting or modifying existing vessels, as a result of technological advances in vessel design or equipment, changes in applicable environmental or other regulations or standards, customer requirements or otherwise.

-As GMLP's vessels age, the expenses associated with maintaining and operating them are expected to increase, which could have an adverse effect on its business and operations if GMLP do not maintain sufficient cash reserves for maintenance and replacement capital expenditures.
+As GMLP's vessels age, the expenses associated with maintaining and operating them are expected to increase, which could have an adverse effect on its business and operations if GMLP does not maintain sufficient cash reserves for maintenance and replacement capital expenditures.
 Moreover, the cost of a replacement vessel would be significant.

 During the period a vessel is subject to a charter, GMLP will not be permitted to sell it to take advantage of increases in vessel values without the charterers' consent.
 If a charter terminates, GMLP may be unable to re-deploy the affected vessels at attractive rates and, rather than continue to incur costs to maintain and finance them, GMLP may seek to dispose of them.
-When vessel values are low, GMLP may not be able to dispose of vessels at a reasonable price when GMLP wish to sell vessels, and conversely, when vessel values are elevated, GMLP may not be able to acquire additional vessels at attractive prices when GMLP wish to acquire additional vessels, which could adversely affect GMLP's business, results of operations, cash flow, financial condition and ability to make distributions to unitholders.
+When vessel values are low, GMLP may not be able to dispose of vessels at a reasonable price when GMLP wish to sell vessels, and conversely, when vessel values are elevated, GMLP may not be able to acquire additional vessels at attractive prices when GMLP wish to acquire additional vessels, which could adversely affect GMLP's business, results of operations, cash flow, and financial condition.

 The carrying values of GMLP's vessels may not represent their fair market value at any point in time because the market prices of secondhand vessels tend to fluctuate with changes in charter rates and the cost of new build vessels.
 GMLP's vessels are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Although GMLP did not recognize an impairment charge on any of its vessels for the year ended December 31, 2020, GMLP cannot assure you that GMLP will not recognize impairment losses on its vessels in future years.
-Any impairment charges incurred as a result of declines in charter rates could negatively affect GMLP's business, financial condition, operating results or the trading price of GMLP's common and preferred units.
+Any impairment charges incurred as a result of declines in charter rates could negatively affect GMLP's business, financial condition, or operating results.